telliott99/MySwift2/chapter1/compiling_swift.rst

 Compiling Swift
 ###############

-In order to compile Swift programs, you need Xcode, formally known as Xcode.app.
+In order to compile Swift programs, you will need Xcode, otherwise known as Xcode.app.

 Currently, I have Xcode 7.2 (7C68).

-If you have more than one version, you can find out which one is selected as the default by:
+If you have more than one version, you can find out which one is selected as the default by doing this in Terminal:

 .. sourcecode:: bash